-This family of 15 genera and 73 species can be divided into 5 groups, although the genera Lugensa, Halobaena, and Bulweria are intermediate and difficult to assign.
-The 6 groups are: Fulmars, including genera Macronectes, Fulmarus, Thalassoica, Daption, Pagodroma, and Lugensa; Shearwaters, including genera Calonectris, Ardenna, and Puffinus, Large Petrels, including genera Procellaria, Bulweria, and Pseudobulweria, Prions, including genera Halobaena and Pachyptila, and Gadfly-Petrels, genus Pterodroma.
+This family of 16 genera and 77 species can be divided into 6 groups, although the genera Lugensa, Halobaena, and Bulweria are intermediate and difficult to assign.
+The 6 groups are: Fulmars, including genera Macronectes, Fulmarus, Thalassoica, Daption, Pagodroma, and Lugensa; Shearwaters, including genera Calonectris, Ardenna, and Puffinus, Large Petrels, including genera Procellaria, Bulweria, and Pseudobulweria, Diving-Petrels, recently shown to be part of Procellariidae, Prions, including genera Halobaena and Pachyptila, and Gadfly-Petrels, genus Pterodroma.
 Most of the world's species have been recorded in the Pacific Region.

 Macronectes giganteus Southern Giant-Petrel